. (updated 27th Oct 2023)

 The “Norfolk County Pheasant and Rabbit Licenses” are not available for purchase at any other location other than at these four vendors.

 The Long Point Area Fish and Game Club has been helping Norfolk County with the release of Pheasants at select sites across the county since at least the early 1990’s.

 All Pheasant releases are located on public lands in Norfolk County.
 These lands are owned by either Norfolk County or Long Point Region Conservation Authority and are open to the public for Pheasant and Rabbit hunting once you have bought the license (see above).

 The release schedule is kept strictly confidential (so please don’t ask).
 Releases are done most weeks during the open season on varying days and times of day.
 The number of birds released per site varies on each release and not all sites may receive birds on that particular release.
 This is done to give all hunters an equal opportunity of a successful harvest.

 The Pheasants are released at intervals throughout the hunt period according to the confidential release schedule.
-Several members of the Long Point Area Fish and Game Club put their names on a list at one of the club meetings and they are called upon by the coordinator to help out as needed, each release has 2-3 members helping out to make each release easier.
+Several members of the Long Point Area Fish and Game Club put their names on a list at one of the club meetings and they are called upon by the coordinator to help out as needed, each release has 2-3 of our members helping out to make each release easier.
 The pheasants are picked up from the breeder and transported in cages to the release sites with a varying number of pheasants being released at each site on the given release day.
 Pheasants are usually released each week but the day varies to ensure fairness to all hunters, the time on the day of the release varies as well.

 Both cock and hen pheasants are released.